-With every good healthy change comes its own set of challenges.
-And unfortunately, doing a sugar detox out of love and appreciation for your body and health also ungraciously comes with its challenges–usually referred to as “sugar detox side effects”.
+Committing to quit sugar out of love and appreciation for your body and health comes with its own challenges–usually referred to as “detox side effects”.

 Surely you’ve read the myriad of unpleasant side effects that can happen once you decide to detox from sugar.
 (Here’s why you should quit sugar.)
 Your coworker, friend, or sister have had this thing or that happen when they detoxed.
 Which makes it plausible to have questions.

 Sugar is a giant asshole.
 It makes you crave it, it makes you gain weight, it ages you incessantly, and it creates a cycle of binging-guilt-cravings.
 And also–it’s gonna give you hell if you decide to quit it.